julien-poivret/SSH_basic/README.md

 that fun and positive ! but a computer is open on internet and bad people may be every where even inside your smart wc !!!
 We have to be aware of that a soon as possible !
--> what if the next notice will be onserver socket through outside internet connection ! nothing bad except that involve penal responsabillity out of the scope of a children or young studen... what if my 14 years hold girl have a webcam set and a full access on internet in her bed room ? an education of the wild world must be done. and god know that's a delicate topic that we cannot avoid...
+-> what if the next notice will be on server socket through outside internet connection ! nothing bad except that involve penal responsabillity out of the scope of a children or young studen... what if my 14 years hold girl have a webcam set and a full access on internet in her bed room ? an education of the wild world must be done. and god know that's a delicate topic that we cannot avoid...
-So every thing comme with fear in this digital and wild world.
+So every thing comme with fear in this digital and wild world... caution never harm !
 ******************************************************************************************************

 * the following is a unix more advance way to run command in pure C: